 Happy End – MONTMARTRE

-Each film whose action takes place in Paris has a scene in which the main character walking around Paris.
-Here are some the most beautiful of them.
+Film directors love Paris.
+Each movie whose action takes place in Paris has a scene when the main character walking around Paris.

 Since I remember I’m a big fan of Woody Allen.
-He spent three months to explore Paris to select the locations for his movie ,,Midnight in Paris”.
-Although I don’t think this film as his greatest work, of course, I walked in the footsteps this scenario.
-Here is the plan:
+He spent three months to explore Paris to select the locations for the movie ,,Midnight in Paris”.
+Although I don’t think this film as his greatest work, I walked in the footsteps this scenario.

 1. Pont Alexandre III